meelgroup/louvain-community/README.md

 ./test.sh 50-10-9-q.cnf.gz.no_w.cnf
 ```

-To check how the python layout works in a visual way:
+To check how well the communities fit a graph generated via VIG ("Variable Incidence Graph") graph-generation from a DIMACS CNF and a layout engine using the spring method:

 ```
 pip install python-louvain